Hugh Blair: Life

+Blair was born in Edinburgh into an educated Presbyterian family.
+His father was John Blair, an Edinburgh merchant.
 From an early age it was clear that Blair, a weakly child, should be educated for a life in the church.
 Schooled at the High School, Blair studied moral philosophy and literature at the University of Edinburgh, where he graduated M.A. at the age of twenty-one.
 His thesis, "Dissertatio Philosophica Inauguralis de fundamentis et obligatione legis naturae", serves as a precursor to the later published Sermons in its discussion of the principles of morality and virtue.

 In 1741, two years after the publication of his thesis, Blair received his license as a Presbyterian preacher.
 Shortly thereafter, the Earl of Leven heard of Blair's popularity and presented him to the Parish Church of Collessie in Fife, as their minister.

 By 1743 Blair was elected as the second charge of the Canongate Kirk, under Rev James Walker in first charge.
 Although some records say he reached "first charge" this is not the case.
 Blair was appointed to the sole charge of Lady Yester's Kirk in 1754, and four years later in 1758 was translated to the second charge of the High Kirk of St Giles under Rev Robert Walker as "first charge".
 They became very close friends.
 Despite being "second charge" this was nevertheless one of the highest positions that a clergyman could achieve in Scotland.
 Blair maintained this position for many years, during which time he published a five-volume series of his addresses entitled Sermons.